 Watch the video below for a step-by-step guide on how to make a router circle cutting jig.

-RELATED: Also, check out these other Router Jigs and make a nice addition to your workshop.
+RELATED: Also, check out these other circle-cutting jigs and make a nice addition to your workshop.